 Hunger makes everything seem more challenging.
 Children can’t focus on schoolwork.
 Parents can’t focus on finding a job or succeeding at work, and caring for family seems difficult when the basics like food can’t be provided.
 For those times when circumstances – like medical expenses or layoffs – leave little for groceries, we’re here with the needed nutritious food and resources to get individuals and families back on their feet.

 Food Bank programs include:

 We provide food, organizational and technical support to a countywide network of Partner Food Agencies of emergency food box pantries, soup kitchens, group meal sites and a gleaner group.
-There are 27 partner agencies total: 13 pantries, four soup kitchens, nine group meal sits and one gleaner group.
+There are 27 partner agencies total: 13 pantries, four soup kitchens, nine group meal sites and one gleaner group.
 We work hard to ensure that boxes/meals are healthy and have a variety of good food groups including fresh fruits and vegetables, protein, cereals and grains.
-In 2012 we distributed 1,243,918 pounds of food (that’s 1 million meals) to the Yamhill county community.
-In 2013 that increased to 1,250,538 pounds.
+In 2014 we distributed over 1.2 million pounds of food (that’s 1 million meals) to the Yamhill county community.

 Available food depends on what has been donated.
 Food donations come from:

 - Weekly deliveries from the Oregon Food Bank, the United States Department of Agriculture and other federal food plus donations

 - Local grocery stores such as Albertsons, Mercado Abastos, Fred Meyer, Roth’s IGA, 7-Eleven, Amity Foods & Coffee House, and Walmart.